sasjs/cli.sasjs.io/docs/build.md

 If the jobs or services folder does not exist in the temporary `sasjsbuild` folder, then the `sasjs compile` step is also executed.
 The alias to run both compile and build steps is `sasjs cb`.
 ![sasjscliflow.png](/img/sasjsbuild.png)

+### JSON Build File

+The JSON file contains all jobs and services and is used by the `sasjs deploy` command to create all the necessary folders, jobs & services (and streamed web apps) in the folder specified in the `appLoc` property of the target config.
+This approach can only be used by SAS Viya.

+## SAS Build Program

+The SAS file can be executed directly in SAS 9 or SAS Viya to create all the services programmatically.
+This is useful for Viya developers who are not able to obtain a client / secret.
+For SAS 9 it is the primary deployment method.

+A workflow could be to define a `deployScript` in your `deployConfig` so that the generated SAS program is ssh'd (rsync) to your SAS server, and then you could `curl` a SAS 9 Stored Process that `%include`'s your SAS build program.
+This allows fully automated SAS 9 deployments.

 ### Viya Build Script

-The .sas file can be executed in SASStudioV *without modification* (proc http will use the `oauth_bearer=sas_services` option).
+The .sas file can be executed in SASStudioV *without modification* as proc http will use the `oauth_bearer=sas_services` option to authenticate to the APIs.

-If for some reason you need to run the Viya build script in a non SPRE session (eg in SAS 9 or Base SAS) you will need to prepare the access token - see guidance here:
+If for some reason you need to run the Viya build script in a non SPRE session (eg in SAS 9 or Base SAS) you will need to prepare the access token - see guidance here: https://cli.sasjs.io/faq/#viya-token-macros

 Put this access token in a macro variable called ACCESS_TOKEN and it will be used by `proc http` in the [core](https://core.sasjs.io) macros by reference to the `access_token_var=` keyword parameter of each viya macro (the ones that start with `mv_`).